Emperor Zhang of Han: Early reign

-Palatial intrigue
+Palace intrigue

-After his mother's death, Emperor Zhang continued to be a diligent emperor, but within the palace, there was much struggle between Empress Dou and the other imperial consorts, which would create political instability down the road.
+After his mother's death, Emperor Zhang continued to be a diligent emperor, but within the palace, there was much struggle between Empress Dou and the other imperial consorts, which would create political instability down the line.

 While Empress Dowager Ma was alive, she selected two daughters of Song Yang (宋楊) as consorts for Emperor Zhang.
-In 78, the elder Consort Song gave birth to a son named Liu Qing, and because Empress Dou was sonless, Prince Qing was created crown prince in 79.
+In 78, the elder Consort Song gave birth to a son named Liu Qing, and because Empress Dou was sonless, Prince Qing was made crown prince in 79.
 The Consorts Song were greatly favored by Empress Dowager Ma.

 Later in 79, however, Empress Dou would (perhaps remembering Empress Dowager Ma's example) adopt the son of another imperial consort, Consort Liang, Liu Zhao, as her own son, and she plotted, along with her mother Princess Piyang and her brothers, to have her adopted son made crown prince.
 After Empress Dowager Ma's death, she put her plan into action.
 She had her brothers collect dossiers on faults of the Song clan while bribing the servants and eunuchs of Consorts Song to gather their own faults.

 In 82, an opportunity came for Empress Dou.
 The elder Consort Song had become ill, and in her illness, she craved raw cuscuta, and she requested that her family bring them.
 Empress Dou seized the cuscuta and falsely accused Consort Song of using it for witchcraft.
 Emperor Zhang was enraged and expelled Crown Prince Qing from the palace.
 He had the Consorts Song arrested and interrogated by the eunuch Cai Lun.
 The Consorts Song saw that they were in deep straits, and they committed suicide by poison.
 Crown Prince Qing was deposed and created the Prince of Qinghe instead; he was replaced by Prince Zhao as crown prince.
 Prince Zhao, however, was friendly to his brother, and they often spent time together.

 The Song sisters would not be Empress Dou's only victims.
 After Prince Zhao was made crown prince, his birth mother's clan, the Liangs, did not dare to openly celebrate, but were secretly happy.
 When the Dou clan heard of this, they were displeased and fearful, and they felt that they had to destroy the Liangs.
 Empress Dou began to give false reports about Prince Zhao's birth mother, Consort Liang, and her sister, also an imperial consort, and they lost Emperor Zhang's favor.
 In 83, the Dous further submitted false anonymous accusations against the Consorts Liang's father Liang Song (梁竦), causing him to die in prison.
 The Consorts Liang died of sadness and fear.